poptip/twice/README.md

 A user has revoked access to your app.

-### Stweam#createPool([options])
+### Stweam#createPool([parameters])
 Creates an instance of a site stream pool.
-Automatically creates and removes site streams as needed respecting twitter's request demands. `options` is passed to the created site streams.
+Automatically creates and removes site streams as needed respecting twitter's request demands. `parameters` is passed to the created site streams.

 ### Pool#addUser(twitterID)
 Adds a user to the pool.